yasirerkam/Win10_BrightnessSlider/README.md

 * **requirements**: .net4 framework.  (win7 may need to install)
 * **Note For Developers**: code version is  first working version (maybe 1.01). but **executable is always up to date**

+* **Note For VirusAlert**:
+   * dont open issues about virus total trojan alert etc. if you dont trust dont use it.
+   * old code published here is free to play.
+   * uptodate code is my private intellectual property. imade so much effort without any money. of course im not gonna put it here.

 **Donate Me:** [DonateMe](https://github.com/blackholeearth/Win10_BrightnessSlider/blob/master/DonateMe.md)

 **Discord:** [Discord](https://discordapp.com/channels/484323520671907840)